 This office is responsible for code compliance and issuing of building permits for new construction and renovation projects.
 They also provide public fire safety education and planning assistance.
 The fire marshals are responsible for all fire investigations at Storrs and all University owned properties.
 This division provides the life safety systems program, coordination and maintenance of critical life safety and security systems in University owned buildings, with the exception of the Health Center. (https://fmbio.uconn.edu)

-Emergency Medical Services- Between the four on-campus ambulances, UCFD responds to over 1,000 medical emergencies per year to provide basic life support and emergency transport services to the campus.
+Emergency Medical Services- Between the six on-campus ambulances, UCFD responds to over 2500 medical emergencies per year to provide emergency medical services and emergency transport services to both campuses.

 Hazardous Materials (HazMat) Incidents – HazMat incidents comprise approximately 100 emergency response calls per year.
 These incidents range in size and complexity from small incidents, such as a motor vehicle fluid leak, to larger scale incidents in our laboratory buildings.
 All UConn Fire Department personnel are certified at the Hazardous Materials Technician level and trained for site specific hazards.
 This level of training provides for a rapid response to hazardous materials incidents on campus without having to wait on other agencies, such as the State Department of Energy and Environmental Protection.
 This is instrumental in providing a rapid, high level of service for unique building hazards, such as the chemistry, pharmacy and biology buildings.
 UCFD is also a member of the Connecticut Eastern Region Response Integrated Team (CERRIT) team, a multi-jurisdictional, multi-disciplined, all hazards response team that was formed in 2003 to address emergency incidents that occur within New London and Windham Counties.
+Additionally the UCFD is a member of the Capitol Region Hazardous Materials Response Team which serves CT Region 3 communities.
 The Department is equipped with complex and comprehensive metering equipment, proper protective clothing, decontamination equipment and various other items to assist in a safe and effective hazardous materials response.

 Additional Emergency Services and Technical Rescue.
 The remainder of the calls for service range from responses to motor vehicle accidents, elevator entrapments, false alarms, malicious alarms, special rescue calls and other hazardous conditions.
 Our firefighters are trained in technical rescue, which allows us to provide specialized rescue to the entire campus community.
 UCFD routinely provides technical rescue services, such as confined space and rope rescue, for construction projects, facilities and maintenance.

-Fire Marshal/Building Inspector.
-The Fire Marshal and Building Inspector’s Office (FMBIO) ensures that the University has safe places to live and learn.
+The Fire Marshal’s Unit ensures that the University has safe places to live and learn.
 This initiative starts from the inception of a new building project, throughout construction process and continues for the life of the building.
-The FMBIO is responsible for code compliance on all university owned properties, statewide, for buildings and construction projects which are not under the jurisdiction of other Connecticut agencies.
-The FMBIO issues the appropriate building permit for every new construction or renovation project after reviewing construction documentation and assessing code compliance.
+The FMU is responsible for code compliance on all university owned properties, statewide, for buildings and construction projects which are not under the jurisdiction of other Connecticut agencies.
 The Fire Marshals conduct fire investigations for all UConn owned property, and in turn make the university safer by applying the findings to better practices and new fire prevention education programs.

 - Executive Policy Group Member